-Regardless of Covid (which sooner or later we will also archive) the 20s that have just begun could finally see the fulcrum of technology that will influence the whole century explode.
+Regardless of Covid (which sooner or later we will also archive), the 20s that have just begun could finally see the fulcrum of technology that will influence the entire century explode.
 Here are some technological leaps forward that we may see by the end of the decade.

 Fully reusable rockets instead of planes

 The spaceships SpaceX fully reusable will reduce the cost of accessing space by ten to a hundred times.
 There will be thousands of space carriers built by 2030.
 Each can cost less than $ 20 million, ten times less than a 767 cargo plane.

 These rockets could carry 100 tons at mach 20.
 A 767 freighter moves at 0,8 mach and moves about 50 tons.

 It is not impossible to think that these gadgets make technological leaps that are also used for commercial expeditions.

 Millions of multi-gigabit internet satellites and Super GPS everywhere

 SpaceX already has over 1300 satellites Starlink in orbit and are providing download speeds up to 400 megabits per second with 20 seconds of latency.